warthmann/QTLseqr/README.md

 # QTLseqr (PBGL version)

-QTLseqr is an R package for Bulk Segregant Analysis.
+QTLseqr is an R package for Bulk Segregant Analysis from NGS data.

 QTLseqr was developed and published by Ben N. Mansfeld and Rebecca Grumet and all credit should go to them.
 We forked the software from [their github repository](https://github.com/bmansfeld/QTLseqr/) and made minor changes to adopt it to our needs.
-For more detailed instructions on usage please read the vignette of the original  [here](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf).
+For more detailed instructions on usage please read the [vignette of the original](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf).

 **If you use QTLseqr, please cite:**